-An important part of the successful Liverpool team of the mid-2000’s, Luis Garcia hung up his boots in 2014 at the age of 35 after two seasons at Mexican sides Puebla and Pumas UNAM.
+An important part of the successful Liverpool team of the mid-2000’s, Luis Garcia hung up his boots in 2016 at the age of 35 after a brief spell playing in Australia with the Central Coast Mariners.

-Now that he has officially retired from playing professionally Garcia has been started a new career as a football pundit across various television networks including beIN SPORTS USA, TV3 Ireland and Sky Sports.
+Since retiring from playing Garcia has started a new career as a football pundit across various television networks including beIN SPORTS USA, TV3 Ireland and Sky Sports.

-Garcia also regularly represents Liverpool as a club ambassador and also appears as an after dinner speaker with other Liverpool legends.
+He also regularly represents Liverpool as a club ambassador and also works the after-dinner speaker circuit with other Reds legends.

 Luis Garcia was a guest on Sky Sports programme The Fantasy Football Club in October 2016 where he picked the eleven best players he had ever played with in their #One2Eleven section of the show.

 GK – Victor Valdes – when I played with him at Barcelona he was the best goalkeeper in Spain.
 Good in every aspect.